minagawah/react-widget-airport/README.md

 If you want to use `export default`, then _[you need a special setup for babel](#5-1-issues-module-exportss)_.

-The module is now exposed globally as `Memo`.
+The module is now exposed globally as `Airport`.

 When people want to use the widget, they would download files from `dist` directory,